13A Stafford RdNewport, Gwent, NP19 7DQTel: 01633 251304

 surgery and for no other reason.
 Home visits should be requested before 10:00 if possible.

-If you feel that your medical condition is urgent and cannot wait for a routine appointment you can telephone or call into the surgery on the first day of your condition occurring, so that a time can be allocated to you with the appropriate clinician.
+If you feel that your medical condition is urgent and cannot wait for a routine appointment you can telephone the surgery on the first day of your condition occurring, you will be asked about your symptoms so you will be allocated to the correct clinician, (Advanced Nurse Practitioner or GP), if the appointment is with an ANP then you will be provided with a Face to Face appointment the same day or alternatively a telephone consultation with a GP, who may bring you into the surgery if needed.
 Patients will not be able to choose which Doctor/ANP they wish to see for urgent appointments.
-Please be aware that you may have to return at a later time during the day when a slot is available or may have to sit and wait.

-Patients requiring a routine appointment can telephone or call into the surgery to request an appointment with any of the GP’s.
+Patients requiring a routine appointment can telephone or call into the surgery to request an appointment with any of the GP’s after 10.00am.
 Routine appointments can be booked for up to 14 days in advance and our reception staff will do their utmost to book your appointment with a specific doctor on request, although this is not always possible and may cause delay in you being seen.